National Security Council (United Kingdom): History

 The then National Security Council was established on 12 May 2010 by Prime Minister David Cameron.
 The NSC formalised national security decision making, which had previously been carried out in informal groups largely composed of officials.
 It increased the power of the Prime Minister, who chairs the council, and brought senior Cabinet ministers into national security policy making, giving them access to the highest levels of intelligence.
 It coordinates responses to threats faced by the United Kingdom and integrates at the highest level the work of relevant government entities with respect to national security.
 The council reflected the central coordination of national security issues seen in the Committee of Imperial Defence, which operated from 1902 until 1947, while also being partly modelled on the United States National Security Council.

 The first National Security Adviser (NSA) was also appointed on 12 May 2010.
-They act as the council's secretary.The incumbent NSA is Sir Tim Barrow.

 From 1 April 2015 the council oversaw the newly created Conflict, Stability and Security Fund, a fund of more than £1 billion per year for tackling conflict and instability abroad.
 Following a critical inquiry into the fund by the Joint Committee on the National Security Strategy in 2016, where the committee stated that the fund was secretive and "There is a risk that the CSSF is being used as a 'slush fund' [for projects that do not] meet the needs of UK national security", fund spending at the country level was disclosed and an annual report produced.

 In April 2019, an inquiry, which could lead to criminal proceedings, was announced into the leaking to The Daily Telegraph of a decision by the NSC to allow Huawei to bid for 'non-core' elements of the construction of the prospective 5G network.

 In the early months of Johnson's premiership, several sub-committees of the NSC ceased to exist.
 Additionally, the NSC met weekly during the ministries of David Cameron and Theresa May, but didn't meet at all between January and May 2020, under Boris Johnson.
-Johnson has since confirmed that he will chair a NSC meeting at least once per month and more frequently if circumstances dictate.
 Johnson's non-use of the NSC has been criticised.

 The Council was briefly renamed the Foreign Policy and Security Council (FPSC) under Prime Minister Liz Truss.
 The list of Cabinet Committees published 3 November 2022, confirmed the name had been changed back to National Security Council under Prime Minister Rishi Sunak.

+In September 2024, it was reported that Prime Minister Keir Starmer had begun holding weekly meetings for the first time in years.

+Since December 2024, when the role of National Security Adviser was taken up by a political appointee, the role of secretary to the National Security Council has been fulfilled by the Deputy National Security Advisers.